 This course will provide a clinical environment for the student to integrate knowledge, skills, and work ethic.
 The student will assume increasing responsibilities under the supervision of a preceptor.
 This course will prepare the student for post-graduate employment.
-Transfers to CSU only

 Sociology (SOCI)